 Etiology, Pathogenesis Top

 1. Etiologic agents: Herpes simplex virus (HSV), a DNA virus, exists as either type 1 (HSV-1) or type 2 (HSV-2).
 The virus enters the body through a mucosal surface or through breaks in the skin and replicates, causing viremia; first-episode primary infection typically has the most severe course.
-Subsequently, the virus enters neuronal cells and is transported via axons to sensory ganglia (in the case of HSV-1, most frequently to the trigeminal ganglion; in the case of HSV-2, most commonly to the sacral nerve root ganglia [S2 to S5]), where it remains latent.
+Subsequently, the virus enters neuronal cells and is transported via axons to sensory ganglia (in the case of HSV-1, more frequently to the trigeminal ganglion; in the case of HSV-2, more commonly to the sacral nerve root ganglia [S2 to S5]), where it remains latent.
 Reactivation of the virus with subsequent viral shedding is extremely common; HSV-1 more commonly reactivates at the orolabial mucosa, whereas HSV-2 frequently reactivates at the genital mucosa.

 2. Reservoir and transmission: Humans are the only reservoir for HSV.
 Both individuals with active lesions and those with no detectable illness can shed the virus and can transmit infection through direct contact.
 Vertical transmission from the mother is possible either in utero (congenital infection of the fetus) or, more commonly, via infectious vaginal secretions intrapartum (perinatal infection of the newborn).

 3. Epidemiology: HSV infections are prevalent worldwide.
-HSV-1 infections often occur during childhood, whereas HSV-2 infections are usually sexually transmitted; the incidence of both is higher in populations with a lower socioeconomic status.
+HSV-1 infections often occur during childhood, whereas HSV-2 infections are more often sexually transmitted; the incidence of both is higher in populations with a lower socioeconomic status.
 Perinatal or congenital transmission is rare.
 A history of HSV-1 infection does not confer immunity against HSV-2.

 4. Incubation and contagious period: This depends on the form of disease (see Clinical Features, below).
 The incubation period for primary gingivostomatitis is generally 3 to 6 days.